omkarcloud/google-maps-scraper/README.md

 2. Draft a compelling cold email template that clearly states your value proposition.

 3. Commit to a 21-day goal of reaching out to potential customers.
-If you don't succeed by then, you can consider other strategies.
 [VERY VERY IMPORTANT]

-4. Use the scraper with an email-finding extension to gather leads from around 5 cities of your choice, including their emails and social media handles.
+4. Use the scraper with the contact finding api to gather leads from around 5 cities of your choice, including their emails and social media handles.

 5. Send personalized emails to your target businesses and connect with key company personnel on LinkedIn, Facebook, and Twitter.